Home > Company Performance > Suncor Energy Inc.

 Suncor Energy, Canada’s largest integrated energy company, recovers bitumen from oil sands near Fort McMurray, Alberta, and upgrades it to refinery-ready feedstock and diesel fuel.
-Suncor’s strategy is to be Canada’s leading energy company by optimizing our existing hydrocarbon business and transforming our greenhouse gas (GHG) footprint, while growing our business in low GHG fuels, electricity and hydrogen, all enabled by our expertise, long-life resources, integrated business model, strong connection to customers and world-class environmental, social and governance performance.
+Suncor’s vision is to be Canada’s leading energy provider respected for our people, performance, sustainability and relationships that together create value-added contributions to society, communities, customers and shareholders.

-The Mining Association of Canada’s Towards Sustainable Mining (TSM) protocols reinforce continuous improvement opportunities for Suncor and support the company’s emphasis on sustainability throughout the organization.
+The Mining Association of Canada’s Towards Sustainable Mining (TSM) program reinforces continuous improvement opportunities for Suncor and supports the company’s emphasis on operational excellence.

-The 2023 internal self-assessment results for Suncor’s oil sands Base Plant and Fort Hills mine reflect performance to the date they are published, where feasible, and are aligned with TSM’s annual reporting timeline.
+Internal 2024 assessment results for Suncor’s oil sands Base Plant and Fort Hills mine facilities reflect performance to the date they are published, where feasible, and are aligned with TSM’s annual reporting timeline.

 Water Stewardship